Ebenezer-group/onwards/ReadMe.md

 The [front tier](https://github.com/Ebenezer-group/onwards/blob/master/src/tiers/front/genz.cc)
 of the CMW, called "genz", is built on all platforms.
-The [middle tier](https://github.com/Ebenezer-group/onwards/blob/master/src/tiers/cmwA.cc) of the CMW, called "cmwA", only runs on POSIX systems.
-Windows users can use the CMW by running the middle tier on a \*nix system.
+The [middle tier](https://github.com/Ebenezer-group/onwards/blob/master/src/tiers/cmwA.cc) of the CMW, called "cmwA", only runs on Linux.
+Non-Linux developers can use the CMW by running the middle tier on a Linux system.

+#### Configuration
+In order to use the middle tier, you have to modify your cmwA.cfg file to include your ambassador ID and password.
+The maximum length of an ambassador ID is 20.

 #### Accounts
 An account is needed to use the CMW.
-In order to use the middle tier, you have to get an account and modify your cmwA.cfg file to include your account number(s) and password(s).
-To get an account send an email to support@webEbenezer.net with "Account" as the subject.
-After receiving an account number, update your cmwA.cfg file accordingly.
+One or more account numbers can be associated with your ambassador.
+To get an account send an email to support@webEbenezer.net with "Account" as the subject, and include the ambassador ID that you have chosen.

 #### Running the cmwA (after installing)